nodejs/node/doc/api/n-api.md

 - `napi_ok` if the API succeeded.

 ##### Description
-This API creates a JavaScript Symbol object from a UTF8-encoded C++ string
+This API creates a JavaScript Symbol object from a UTF8-encoded C string

 The JavaScript Symbol type is described in
 [Section 19.4](https://tc39.github.io/ecma262/#sec-symbol-objects)